masterdesky/masterdesky.github.io/_posts/2020-12-06-open_foam_simulation.md

 ```console
 user@hostname:~$ sudo usermod -aG docker $(whoami)
 ```
 Where the variable `$(whoami)` can be replaced with the appropriate username, which we want to permit the the usage of the docker to (eg. our own username).
+For this change to take effect the user should log out and log back in!

 #### Step 3.
 Installing OpenFOAM

 OpenFOAM 8 can be downloaded using `wget` from the official [OpenFOAM download site](http://dl.openfoam.org/).
-For convenient execution we can add it to the user's `PATH` environment variable.
+For convenient execution from anywhere on the computer we can add it to the user's `PATH` environment variable.
 The following commands do everything for us: install OpenFOAM to the `/usr/bin/` system-wide directory and give execution permission to its launcher script `openfoam8-linux`:

 ```console
 user@hostname:~$ sudo sh -c "wget http://dl.openfoam.org/docker/openfoam8-linux -O /usr/bin/openfoam8-linux"